 Avoid hairstyles that pull on the hair

-Hair is flexible, but research shows that your hair can only be stretched so much before becoming permanently damaged.
+Hair is flexible, but that your hair can only be stretched so much before becoming permanently damaged.
 Hairstyles like cornrows, tight braids, and ponytails can pull your hair away from your scalp and loosen the bond between your hair and scalp over time.

 Avoid high-heat hair styling tools